 Coláiste Abbain is situated in the village of Adamstown in the heart of Co.
 Wexford.
 It is approximately 13 miles

 from the towns of Wexford, Enniscorthy and New Ross.
 It is surrounded by the beautiful rolling agricultural countryside of central Wexford.
 The college is non-denominational and coeducational.
 It provides second level and third level courses.
-At present it has an enrolment of approximately 140 second level students and 40 third level students.
-It is one of six vocational colleges administered by County Wexford Vocational Educational Committee.
+At present it has an enrolment of approximately 240 second level students.
+It is part of Wexford and Waterford Education and Training Board (WWETB).

 Adamstown Technical School was opened to students in 1936 after a suitable site was secured by the then CEO, Mr. Sean Wilmot from local publican, Mr. Michael Fortune.
 The official opening took place on the 26th May 1937.
 The first Teacher in Charge was Mr. Sean Little of Berkley, New Ross and he had the unenviable task of recruiting pupils from the surrounding primary schools.
 The idea of fourteen-year-old rural children still going to school, even in the thirties, was ridiculous in the extreme as far as most parents were concerned.
 For many years the roll boasted of 30 pupils but in reality, particularly during the sowing and harvesting seasons, numbers often dwindled to three or four.

 Night classes, however, were a different proposition and classes such Woodwork, Gaelic League, Drama, Needlework and Cookery were a regular feature during the dark dreary nights of winter.
 Many of these classes had been the brainchild of the second Teacher in Charge Mr. Mclnemey who, incidentally, died tragically in a turbine accident near Scark, New Ross.
 He was replaced be Mr. Frank Barry who was subsequently transferred to Enniscorthy.